Mount Taylor (Australian Capital Territory): Facilities

 From the Tuggeranong (Kambah) side there is a popular foot trail up the mountain that can be accessed from a car parking area off Sulwood Drive.
 The carpark has recently been upgraded and was previously potholed and unsafe with numerous car accidents occurring.
 This foot track up the mountain can also be accessed from Gouger St, Torrens.
 Unlike the fire trail, this is a properly constructed reinforced footpath, concrete mostly but packed clay and fine, compacted gravel in other places.
 This track is longer and generally steeper than the fire trail making it especially popular among fitness enthusiasts who incorporate running up and down the track into their training routines.
 Dog owners also use the track to exercise their pets.
 Part of the track follows the 750m contour line and there are rest benches along the way.
 It is very picturesque, passing through a heavily treed area near the summit and there are steps in this vicinity due to the steepness.
 Near the summit, the foot track from Tuggeranong merges into the sealed fire trail coming from the Woden side.

 On the north face of the mountain is the zig-zag track to the summit (Mount Taylor Walking Track) which was constructed in 2007.
 This foot trail has signs containing historic photos and information about wildlife at each change of direction.
 After the first change of direction the track passes through a grove of Casuarina trees.
 Three quarters of the way along is a seat made of railway sleepers.
 Near the summit the track passes over a small rocky outcrop with natural steps made of rocks.
 This track replaced the almost vertical rough track up the mountain (The Richmond Fellowship Track) which was by far the most difficult route, remnants of which can still be seen from a distance.
 An attempt was made in the early 1990s to make that track safer as part of a project by long-term unemployed under the guidance of the Richmond Fellowship.
 Steps consisting of restraining planks of wood were installed and on the top step was a sign saying "You made it!"
-Unfortunately the track suffered bad erosion due to wet weather and the steep incline, and the steps became unsafe and a public liability risk with holes appearing.
+The track suffered bad erosion due to wet weather and the steep incline, and the steps became unsafe and a public liability risk with holes appearing.
 The zig-zag track is reinforced and far safer and, although longer, provides an easier and more leisurely walk to the summit.